wayne-kirk-schmidt/sumologic-collector-management/README.md

 Bash API Tools
 ==============

-This is a collection of DevOps tools written in bash, that serve as a wrapper for the Sumo Logic API.
+This is a collection of DevOps tools that serve as a wrapper for the Sumo Logic API.

 Installing the Scripts
 =======================